Periprosthetic fractures with short-stem prostheses - How high is the risk?

 Diagnostic procedures:

-- X-rays for localization of the fracture
+- X-ray images for locating the fracture

-- Computed Tomography (CT) for better visualization of fractures and implant position
+- Computed tomography (CT) for better visualization of fractures and implant position

 Treatment options for periprosthetic fractures